skyylex/HaffmanSwift/README.md

 ### Limitations

-Current implementation is strongly depends on the String type.
-And as result doesn't work on some binary data.
+Current implementation has a strong dependency on the Swift.String, as a consequence the implementation doesn't work for arbitrary binary data.
 To apply this implementation in real world applications you should do additional work to fix this.

 #### Contacts